lesleytomosada/carcar/README.md

 Update a specific model|PUT|http://localhost:8100/api/models/:id/ Delete a specific model|DELETE|http://localhost:8100/api/models/:id/

+These can be used as samples to create models data via Insomnia, if needed.

 **Create a Model**

 Creating a model requires the name, a picture url, and the manufacturer id.
 ```
 {
   "name": "Civic",